 You’ve got the gear, you’ve got the guns.
 But do you have the knowledge?
 A little mindfulness on the field can give you the edge in the most intense airsoft situation: close quarters battle.
 Prepare to become a student of the game with this CQB tactics guide.

-- Getting Started?
-Airsoft Tactics and Strategy [The Basics]
+- Airsoft Tactics and Strategy [Basics: Team, CQB, Woodland, for Whatever]

 - How to Organize an Airsoft Team That Will Dominate

 Before we continue, remember that airsoft is a game.
 The ideas in this article are not intended to provide you with any real-world combat training.
 There are plenty of sources for that.
 This article is not one of them.
 Besides, we don’t play by the same rules in airsoft; there is no fear of death on the field.
 Tactics used by military and police are good places to start, but professionals deal with life and death situations.

 The most important thing to remember as you read is to stay hostile and mobile.
 To be successful in CQB, you have to be aggressive.
 Don’t stay in the same place too long.
 Calculated aggression early game can help your team take certain zones before the enemy is even there to respond.
 If you want to hold a position, move between different locations.
 In the video, you’ll see popular airsoft YouTuber, Jet “the DesertFox” doing just that.
 See how he bounces between angles?
 This is called “multiplying your presence.”
 Enemies can’t return fire because he’s already left that spot.